lalawue/mooncake/docs/language.md

 ### self / Self / Super

-- 'self' refers to class instance, you can use it in instance method, likes in Lua
+- `self` refers to class instance, you can use it in instance method, likes in Lua
-- 'Self' refers to class itself in class scope, including variable definition
+- `Self` refers to class itself in class scope, including variable definition
-- 'Super' refers to super calss in class scope, including variable definition
+- `Super` refers to super calss in class scope, including variable definition

 you can visit defined variable in sequence as what you write in the source.